elementor/elementor-developers-docs/src/managers/registering-finder-categories.md

 ## Registering New Finder Categories

-As of Elementor 3.5, a new registration system was implemented and developers should use the following code to register new finder categories:
+As of Elementor 3.5, developers should use the following code to register new finder categories:

 ```php
 /**